Ramperumaull/ATaRVa/README.md

 **NOTE: Only applicable for motif length <= 10**

 ### `--amplicon`
 genotyping mode for targeted sequencing data.
+In this mode, the default values for `max-reads` and `flank` values are 1000 and 20 respectively.

 ### `-v or --version`
 Prints the version info of ATaRVa.